charlesakio/flasktaskr/README.md

 #Flastaskr
 - [ ] Improve UI with Bootstrap
-- [ ] Host this in Google app engine, AWS, Heroku, somewhere free
+- [ ] Host this in Google app engine, AWS, Heroku, or somewhere free